Clipy/Clipy/README.md

 ### How to Build
 0. Move to the project root directory
 1. Install [CocoaPods](http://cocoapods.org) and [fastlane](https://github.com/fastlane/fastlane) using Bundler.
 Run `bundle install`
-2. Run `pod install` on your terminal.
+2. Run `bundle exec pod install` on your terminal.
 2. Open Clipy.xcworkspace on Xcode.
 3. build.